zhwuer/Chinese-Chess/README.md

 # Chinese Chess Recognition
-In our problem, the first step is to identify the beginning point and the end point of the pieces movement.
+To solve this problem, the first step is to identify the beginning point and the end point of the pieces movement.
 The second step is to crop a square image on the begin/end point and pass it to convolutional neural network (CNN) to do the chess pieces classification.
 ![Flow Chart](./Sources/Flow%20chart.png)

 ![Test](https://github.com/zhwuer/Chinese-Chess/blob/master/Sources/Test.gif)